How Common Are Car Accidents Due To Eating While Driving?

 Out of all the distractions, texting on handheld devices is expressly banned in Florida.
 But that doesn’t mean a driver can’t be ticketed for eating while driving.
 A motorist speeding through a construction zone with a slice of pizza in their mouth may quickly grab a traffic cop’s attention.

-Contact a Tampa Car Accident Lawyer from Winters & Yonker Personal Injury Lawyers for Help Today
+Contact a St. Petersburg Car Accident Lawyer from Winters & Yonker Personal Injury Lawyers for Help Today

-For more information, please contact Winters & Yonker Personal Injury Lawyers to schedule a free consultation with a personal injury lawyer in Tampa today.
+For more information, please contact Winters & Yonker Personal Injury Lawyers to schedule a free consultation with a car accident lawyer in St. Petersburg today.
 We have five convenient locations in Florida, including Tampa, Clearwater, St. Petersburg, New Port Richey, and Lakeland.

 We proudly serve Hillsborough County, Pinellas County, Pasco County, Polk County, and its surrounding areas: